hilch/ac_invlib/README.md

 For additional information refer to the builtin *.chm help file (Press F1 in AS)

 /develop/:
-Automation Studio project for testing the library
+Automation Studio project for compiling and debugging the library

 /docs/
 documetation project for Microsoft HTML Workshop